juanpablopizarro/golang-bootcamp/README.md

 ### Concurrency
 Say you want to use this database in an HTTP server that you have running in production, this server is probably serving more than one request at a time.
 What happens if both requests try to use the DB to write some data into the same section of the map?
 You'll have a race condition which will cause your http server to panic.
 Panics are not good, that's why they are called panic.
 To avoid this you need to guard the operations that are done on the map using whatever Go provides for this.
 We talked about something that does this in the [Fundamentals section](https://github.com/juanpablopizarro/golang-bootcamp/blob/master/fundamentals.md#mutexes).
 Once you've implemented that you should write a bit of code that would perform multiple operations on the DB at the same time(look into how the `testing.T.Run()` method works).
-Remember to run your tests with the `race` flag, this will allow the go runtime
+Remember to run your tests with the `race` flag this will allow the go runtime to inspect whether your code has any race conditions.

 Useful reading and libraries:
 * [sync package](https://godoc.org/sync)